 Charlie Funk has been the CEO of MidWestOne Financial Group, Inc. (NASDAQ:MOFG) since 2008.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
 Then we'll look at a snap shot of the business growth.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Charlie Funk's Compensation Compare With Similar Sized Companies?

-According to our data, MidWestOne Financial Group, Inc. has a market capitalization of US$321m, and pays its CEO total annual compensation worth US$638k.
-(This figure is for the year to 2017).
-While this analysis focuses on total compensation, it’s worth noting the salary is lower, valued at US$422k.
-We examined companies with market caps from US$200m to US$800m, and discovered that the median CEO compensation of that group was US$1.5m.
+According to our data, MidWestOne Financial Group, Inc. has a market capitalization of US$510m, and pays its CEO total annual compensation worth US$774k.
+(This is based on the year to December 2018).
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$437k.
+We looked at a group of companies with market capitalizations from US$200m to US$800m, and the median CEO total compensation was US$1.8m.

 You can see a visual representation of the CEO compensation at MidWestOne Financial Group, below.

 Over the last three years MidWestOne Financial Group, Inc. has grown its earnings per share (EPS) by an average of 4.3% per year (using a line of best fit).
 In the last year, its revenue is up 21%.

 I would argue that the modest growth in revenue is a notable positive.
 And the modest growth in earnings per share isn't bad, either.
 So while performance isn't amazing, we think it really does seem quite respectable.
 You might want to check this free visual report on analyst forecasts for future earnings.

 Has MidWestOne Financial Group, Inc. Been A Good Investment?